HwenZhang/nevis/README.md

 5. Detailed implementation of the model is in `./src` folder.
 Users can refer to the attached documentation `./docs/nevis.pdf` for more information about the model.

+# License
+This repository is licensed under the CC BY-NC 4.0 License.
+See the [LICENSE](./LICENSE) file for more information.

 # References
 Please cite the following paper when using this code.